omriarad/mcas/examples/README.md

 written in C++ and the client is Python.
 Protocol based on flatbuffers.

 **cpp_list** : C++ ADO manipulating immutable list.
-Basic demonstration of non-serializing relocation of data structures and ADO operations.
+Basic demonstration of non-serializing relocation of data structures and ADO operations without crash-consistency and persistent memory.

 **cpp_symtab** :